timmartin19/ripozo-oasis/README.md

 you will need to install a specific driver for your database.
 For example, with MySQL you'll need to run ``pip install mysql-python`` or for postgresql you'll need to run ``pip install psycopg2``.

-Now we can curl the base to get all available endpoints
+Now we can curl the root url to get all available endpoints

 ```bash
 curl -X OPTIONS http://localhost:5000/
 ```

-We may see something like this assuming we had two tables, groups and users.
+Assuming we had two tables, groups and users, we would see the following.

 ```javascript
 {